How to appear in Google AI Overviews

 After two years running AIO-focused programs, the interventions that consistently move the metric are familiar.
 The category-specific twists are where the work gets interesting.

 Rank well in traditional Search first.
 Nothing else matters if you are not top 10.
-E-E-A-T, Helpful Content, site speed, mobile usability, and internal linking are prerequisites.
+E-E-A-T, Helpful Content, site speed, mobile usability, and internal linking are prerequisites, not optimizations.

 Build passage-level answers.
 Add H2 or H3 sections matching specific sub-questions.
 Answer each in two or three sentences immediately under the heading.
 That is the format AIO quotes best.